seohsirk/next-supabase-ai-template/README.md

 Also planned (post-release):
 - **`@kit/notifications`**: Notifications package that defines the schema and logic for managing notifications
-- **`@kit/monitoring`**: A unified monitoring package that defines the schema and logic for monitoring the application with third party services (e.g., Sentry, Baselime, etc.)
 - **`@kit/plugins`**: Move the existing plugins to a separate package here
 - **`@kit/analytics`**: A unified analytics package to track user behavior